POLICY FAQ — WHERE I STAND

 Yes.
 Markets should not be artificially tilted toward legacy fuels.

-- Should citizens have the right to harvest rainwater and use solar freely?
+- Should citizens have the right to harvest rainwater, grow food, and use solar freely?

 Yes.
 Individuals should have the freedom to pursue sustainable living.